 - I stuffed it, pushing it down and internalizing it.
 My first memory of doing this was when my younger brother died.
 I was six years old, and not only did I experience a great deal of grief, but I was also angry.
 My parents never showed this emotion, and I didn’t know what to do with it, thinking I’d be punished if I said something.
 Loud voices scared me.

 - I would start to cry because I didn’t know what to do with the feeling.
 I didn’t grow up in an environment where there was arguing or anger, so I believed it would be wrong.
 My parents never yelled or argued; I was never privy to it if they did.
 I saw my mother cry – a lot.
 I was able to copy this behavior.

 - From young adulthood on, I would explode like a ticking time bomb.
 I never knew where this came from because my parents never modeled the behavior.
 It was when I heard Caroline at a seminar say, “The shadow of the Wounded Child comes out when they don’t get their way.
 They have temper tantrums.
 It’s not personal, but outbursts will always occur until they realize and accept this.
 Embracing this part of the archetype allows you to make the shadow your ally.”

 I am identifying the areas where my anger arises.
-It is not hard to do considering the environment we are living in today.
-Once I’ve finished with that, I will allow the areas to be just as they are and hold space for them to be experienced safely – no road rage here!
+It is not hard to do considering the environment we live in today.
+Once I’ve finished with that, I will allow the areas to be just as they are and hold space to be experienced safely – no road rage here!
 And finally, I will take that fire and use it to fuel my coaching business so I can be a conduit for healing.

 In what ways do you express anger?
 Have you identified triggers that set your anger off in an unhealthy way?
-If you are a woman, do you want to embrace that part of you that society says we shouldn’t show?
+If you are a woman, do you want to embrace that society says we shouldn’t show that part of you?

 Sign up for inspirational and helpful messages to live a more inspired and authentic life.